leandersen/hockey-puck-detection/README.md

 This project fine-tunes [YOLOv8 medium](https://github.com/ultralytics/ultralytics) (pretrained on COCO) on the HockeyAI dataset.
 The detector is not built from scratch.
 My contribution here is the training setup, the per-situation evaluation methodology, and the analysis of where and why the model fails.

 YOLOv8 is a single-stage object detector developed by Ultralytics.
 It processes the full image in one pass and predicts bounding boxes and class labels directly, making it fast enough for real-time video applications.
-The medium variant (`yolov8m`) balances accuracy and speed reasonably well for this use case.
+The medium variant (`yolov8m`) balances accuracy and speed for this use case.

 ---